rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-22-certainty.md

 <!-- |Update|A post or page that provides major updated perspectives, responses, or beliefs on another post or page on the site, especially if I believe the content of my original writing was largely incorrect.
 This status may turn into a tag. | -->

 ## Impactfulness

+I consider myself an [Effective Altruist](https://www.effectivealtruism.org/), which means to me that I should allocate some cognitive bandwidth towards assessing what impact I make on the world.
+The term "impact" here is nebulous, but I believe "the impactfulness of my writing content" should refer to some mixture of the following: effects on reader well-being, effects on collective human well-being, effects on reader decision-making (this includes behavior), and effects on preserving long-term human potential.
+This is not an exhaustive list and, ideally, I would like to come up with some way to measure each of these things, normalize them, and then use them together to create the Impactfulness score.

+&emsp; For measuring the impact of the content I generate or host, I could ask: How does this make the reader feel?
+Will any reader's interests shift towards the topic of my writing?
+Might this post be hazardous in some manner to humanity's long term potential, or might it result in suffering?
+How probable is it that this post changes people's behavior, for better or worse?
+W

+&emsp; At the present moment, I am not familiar with many "impactfulness" scoring rubics, and the only one the comes to mind was from [Eli Lifland's](https://twitter.com/eli_lifland) and Misha